Think-N-Kreate-Ltd/AGIS-control-firmware/note-for-andy.md

      - move all function protype to header file
      - check and test for `no drop 20s`
      - reset value for tft after finish once, or use a button to do
+     - ~~enter state = exceeded~~
+     - ~~remove volume when drop factor is not known~~
+     - ~~get the accurate volume~~
+     - solve the problem about cannot start auto-con when state=started
+     - find the reason why need 100s to init
  - lvgl:
+     - background color for comfirm msgbox
      - ~~monitor screen update data~~
      - when run by web, tft display switch screen to monitor screen
      - ~~signal error on keypad~~